shyamkarla/guide-intro-to-angular/NOTES.md

         * call on parent $scope directly in views of nested controllers (scope)
         * using the ctrl as inside nested views on controllers (this)

 08 - factory * removed persistence

 Maybe split HTTP into another setion

-Adding a section for promises
+Adding a new section for promises

 09 - hooking up the factory

-* Might be worth mentioning dependency injection here again... quite a big feature should be understood or it's like..
-Where did InboxFactory come from?
+* Explained \Where did InboxFactory come from?\
-* tiny section could just be a sub section?
+* tiny section is now just a sub section for factories?

-* Moved the view information 'title' out of the file that does the $http....
-WOW
+* Moved the view information 'title' _out_ of the file that does the $http....
+WOW, now exists in the controller, where it kinda should :S Infact it could basically exist in the view REALLY.

 ///
 *  Include bad practice on purpose for the sake of introducing directives

 10 - templating and directives